Beyoncé (album): Recording and production

 While recording in New York City, the previously released "Bow Down" was incorporated into a track that became "Flawless".
 During its composition, Beyoncé chose to interpolate a portion of Chimamanda Ngozi Adichie's TED talk "We Should All Be Feminists" into it as she identified with her interpretations of feminism.
-Organic approaches were taken when writing and recording "Drunk in Love" and "Partition".
-When working with Detail and Timbaland on a beat that became "Drunk in Love", she was inspired by what she described as pure enjoyment, as both she and Jay-Z free-styled their verses for the track in the studio.
+Beyoncé used organic approaches when writing and recording "Drunk in Love" and "Partition".
+When working with Detail and Timbaland on a beat that became "Drunk in Love", she was inspired by what she described as pure enjoyment, as she and Jay-Z freestyled their verses for the track in the studio.
 Similarly, the bassline of "Partition", which Beyoncé found reminiscent of hip hop music during her early romance with Jay-Z, influenced her to accompany the track with sexual lyrics.
 She took to a microphone without pen and paper and rapped the first verse, finding herself initially embarrassed by the explicitness of the lyrics.
 When composing "Partition", a rap known as "Yoncé" was used as the opening of the track, the beat of which was built by Justin Timberlake banging on buckets in the studio.

-Only four songs were not recorded entirely in New York studios: "Superpower" and "Heaven", which were partially recorded in California, as well as "No Angel", which was composed in London, and "XO", in Berlin and Sydney.
-Although the demo of "XO" was recorded when Beyoncé had contracted a sinus infection, the vocals were never re-recorded as she felt their imperfections fit more appropriately.
+Only four songs were not recorded entirely in New York studios: "Superpower" and "Heaven", which were partially recorded in California; "No Angel", which was composed in London; and "XO", which was recorded in Berlin and Sydney.
+Although the demo of "XO" was recorded when Beyoncé had contracted a sinus infection, the vocals were never re-recorded because she felt their imperfections fit the song.
 In October, the album began taking shape and "Standing on the Sun" and "Grown Woman" were removed (Note: Although "Standing on the Sun" and "Grown Woman" were removed from the audio track listing, "Grown Woman" was added as a bonus video on the DVD.
-"Grown Woman" was officially released on December 13, 2023 to celebrate the tenth anniversary of this album.)—songs which had been previewed in 2013 on television advertisements—from Beyoncé to fit in with its minimalist approach.
+"Grown Woman" was officially released on December 13, 2023 to celebrate the tenth anniversary of this album.)—songs which had been previewed in 2013 on television advertisements—from Beyoncé to fit its minimalist approach.
 During Thanksgiving week, the vocals on the album were edited and producers were notified to submit their final cuts.
-Beyoncé spent less time on vocal production than she had done with her previous projects, instead focusing on perfecting the album's music.
+Beyoncé spent less time on vocal production than she had on her previous projects, instead focusing on perfecting the album's music.
 Beyoncé was mastered at Sterling Sound in New York City.
 In total, eighty songs were recorded for the album.